 Before entering, you’ll have the chance to purchase a variety of snack foods and drinks (non-alcoholic, of course) to enjoy while driving through the display.
 The prices for these items are a little on the high side, though, so you might want to think about bringing your own snacks with you.

-Once through the ticket window, you are asked to leave only your car’s parking lights on so as to night distract from the beauty of the Christmas lights.
+Once through the ticket window, you are asked to leave only your car’s parking lights on so as to not distract from the beauty of the Christmas lights.

 Before entering the display, make sure to take note of the show’s radio station.
 The hundreds of thousands of lights that make up the show are synched to a variety of fun and upbeat Christmas songs, and you’ll definitely get the most out of the display if you are listening along with the show.